Karolina Kózka: Abduction and murder

-On 18 November 1914 at around 9.00 in the morning an armed Russian soldier came to the house asking questions about Austrian forces before ordering Kózka and his daughter to accompany him to the commanding officer.
-When the pair and the soldier reached the edge of the forest the soldier ordered the father to return home, which he did reluctantly, leaving his daughter with the Russian.
-Two Polish men, Franciszek Zaleśny and Franciszek Broda, were in the vicinity and witnessed from behind the bushes, the soldier's attack on the Kózka daughter.
+On 18 November 1914 at around 9.00 in the morning an armed Russian soldier came to the house asking questions about Austrian forces before ordering Kózka and Karolina to accompany him to the commanding officer.
+When the pair and the soldier reached the edge of the forest the soldier ordered the father to return home.
+Kózka agreed and abandoned his 16 year old daughter to the rapist.
+Two nearby Polish men, Franciszek Zaleśny and Franciszek Broda, hid in the bushes watching the soldier assault Karolina.
 From their account, the soldier attempted to force himself upon her but she struggled and thwarted his attempted rape.
 Enraged, the soldier then stabbed her with his bayonet multiple times.
 She managed to escape and ran some 800 meters towards nearby swamps which saved her from further attacks.
 The soldier saw her fall and gave up the chase believing her to be dead.
-However it would have been too late to save her as her carotid artery had been slit and she consequently bled to death in the swamps, some time before 9.40.
-In the event, it was not until 4 December 1914 that her body was found and she was buried on 6 December with around 3000 people attending her funeral.
+Since he had slit Karolina's carotid artery, she soon bled to death in the swamps, some time before 9.40.
+Her body was not found until December 4, 1914.
+Karolina was buried on December 6, with around 3000 people attending her funeral.

-According to Rozalia Łazarz, a nurse present at her autopsy, Karolina is said to have died a virgin.
+According to Rozalia Łazarz, a nurse present at her autopsy, Karolina died a virgin.
 Her remains were relocated on 18 March 1987 beneath the main altar of the Zabawa parish church, at the behest of the Bishop of Tarnów.
 The site where she died is marked with a cross.
 On 18 June 1916 a monument was erected in her honour by the Zabawa church.